godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/read-file.md

 ## Examples When Used

-- When asked to explain or improve code, Roo first reads the relevant files to understand the current implementation.
+- When asked to explain or improve code, Saarthi first reads the relevant files to understand the current implementation.
-- When troubleshooting configuration issues, Roo reads config files to identify potential problems.
+- When troubleshooting configuration issues, Saarthi reads config files to identify potential problems.
-- When working with documentation, Roo reads existing docs to understand the current content before suggesting improvements.
+- When working with documentation, Saarthi reads existing docs to understand the current content before suggesting improvements.

 ## Usage Examples